correderadiego/correderadiego.github.io/_posts/2015-11-14-welcome-to-jekyll.markdown

  *  Third test mode  : The board send a message using the serial port (115200 baud) when you push switch button two.
 “Hola!
 Soy tu Icezum Alhambra :-)”
 *  Fourth test mode : Echo mode.
 The code echoes the strings received using the serial port.

 With this few tests we can check that our Icezum is working properly.
-State tunned for new updates !
+Stay tunned for new updates !

 [icezum-wiki]: https://github.com/FPGAwars/icezum/wiki
 [user-test]: https://github.com/FPGAwars/icezum/tree/master/examples/user-test

+* The banner image was obtained from https://github.com/FPGAwars/icezum/wiki